Photographic tour of South India

 Exploring the backwaters of Kerala by local ferry and private motorless boat provide intimate experiences of life in this idyllic and remote area.
 Families use the narrow channels and tiny islands as the setting for public display of what we from the west would consider private activities.
 Clothes, body and pot washing occur side by side with dug out boats and huge Chinese fishing nets which haul in the day’s catch.
 And with few roads to speak of, there is constant movement of boats crossing the water from dawn till dusk.

-From the early morning mist of the Ghats, to the brightly lit Royal Palace of Mysore by night, to the glowing green paddy fields of Kerala's Backwaters, South India is massive, diverse and complex.
+From the early morning mist of the Ghats, to the brightly lit Royal Palace of Mysore by night, to the glowing green paddy fields of Kerala's Backwaters, to controled chaos of Mumbai, this tour will show how India is both hard and soft, and diverse and complex.
 Our tour will touch down on a few special and carefully chosen places to give a true glimpse of the South and a feel for India.
 We can’t see it all, and wont’ even try, our goal being to move slowly, to take time to wonder and to wander, and hopefully to help nurture the beginning of a life long love of South India.

 The overall format of the tour includes a balance of early morning, day and evening field trips to a diverse range of scenic locations.
-Richard will accompany participants every day to give suggestions and advice on working with natural light, composition, color and shadow.
-There will be critiques throughout the week of the work in progress from a technical, compositional and aesthetic point of view.
-Elisa will work with people on techniques of photographing people in busy markets and streets helping to developing the comfort and confidence required to create strong environmental portraiture and street photography in a new and for some, intimidating environment.
+Elisa will accompany participants every day to give suggestions and advice on working with natural light, composition, color and shadow.
+She will work with people on techniques of photographing people in busy markets and streets helping to develope the comfort and confidence required to create strong environmental portraiture and street photography in a new and for some, intimidating environment.
 There will also be plenty of free time to allow for personal exploration.

 THE PARTICIPANTS